Wikipedia

 Scrutiny of the government

 The House of Commons formally scrutinises the Government through its Committees and Prime Minister's Questions, when members ask questions of the prime minister; the house gives other opportunities to question other cabinet ministers.
 Prime Minister's Questions occur weekly, normally for half an hour each Wednesday.
-Questions must relate to the responding minister's official government activities, not to his or her activities as a party leader or as a private Member of Parliament.
+Questions must relate to the responding minister's official government activities, not to their activities as a party leader or as a private Member of Parliament.
 Customarily, members of the Government party/coalition and members of the Opposition alternate when asking questions.
 Members may also make inquiries in writing.

 In practice, this scrutiny can be fairly weak.
 Since the first-past-the-post electoral system is employed, the governing party often enjoys a large majority in the Commons, and ministers and departments practise defensive government, outsourcing key work to third parties.
 If the government has a large majority, it has no need or incentive to compromise with other parties.